ysangkok/terminal_web_player/README.md

 terminal_web_player
 ===================

-Record your session using script:
+Record your session using `script`:

     script -ttiminginfo scriptdata

-Play out the script to a file:
+Play out the recording to a file:

-    scriptreplay scriptdata > playedout
+    scriptreplay -t timinginfo scriptdata > playedout

 Make an empty folder and run this script: